Haiyang-W/haiyang-w.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Haiyang Wang (汪海洋), the 5th year Ph.D at Peking University (PKU), advised by [Prof. Liwei Wang](http://www.liweiwang-pku.com/).
+I'm Haiyang Wang (汪海洋), a researcher (TopMinds) at Huawei.
+I obtained my Ph.D degree from Peking University (PKU) at 2025, advised by [Prof. Liwei Wang](http://www.liweiwang-pku.com/).
 Before that, I received my bachelor’s degree from the Zhiyuan College in Shanghai Jiaotong University (SJTU) at 2020, supervised by [Prof. Cewu Lu](https://www.mvig.org/).
 I also work very close with [Shaoshuai Shi](https://shishaoshuai.com/).
 I was fortunate to work with [Prof. Bernt Schiele](https://scholar.google.com/citations?user=z76PBfYAAAAJ&hl=en) at Max Planck Institute for Informatics, [Prof. Jifeng Dai](https://scholar.google.com/citations?user=SH_-B_AAAAAJ&hl=en) at Sensetime, and [Prof. Wei Wang](https://scholar.google.de/citations?user=UedS9LQAAAAJ&hl=en) at UCLA.

-My research interests focus on machine learning and computer vision, particularly in exploring machine learning for AGI.
-This includes fundamental neural network designing, large language modeling, unified visual modeling, multi-modal understanding, and other topics related to foundation models.
+My current research focus is on developing general-purpose agent systems, with a particular emphasis on code-related applications.
+This includes self-evolving systems, autonomous program debugging, model architectures optimized for code processing, and the development of closed-loop code agent systems.

+I am currently developing the CodeAgent system at Huawei Technologies Ltd, with the goal of bypassing programmers to deliver services directly to end users.

+**<font color="red">[Hiring] We are seeking talents for both full-time positions and research internships throughout the year.
+Here you'll find abundant computation resources and the freedom to explore—pursue what truly inspires you.
+If you are interested in working with us, please feel free to send me an email.</font> (wanghaiyang672 [at] gmail [dot] com)**

 Here are several research areas I worked on:
 * Developing fundamental neural networks for foundation models.
 * Creating a unified computational framework for general visual modeling.
 * Advancing 3D scene understanding for autonomous driving and robotics.
 * Exploring Embodied AI through reinforcement learning techniques.

-If you are interested in collaborating with me or want to have a chat, always feel free to contact me through e-mail (wanghaiyang [at] stu.pku.edu [dot] cn).

 📝 Selected Publications
 ======